-Menstruating is dangerous business for women in Far- and Mid Western Nepal
+Menstruating is a Dangerous Business in Far- and Mid-Western Nepal

 There is no dignity for women staying in the sheds - they have to live like animals, and sometimes even live with animals.